 Go To Your Dark Place

 When you really want results, you have to learn to go into the pain, into the dark spaces, into the blackness.

 Happy won’t get you where you want to go.
 You can’t take your mind away from the pain if you want to achieve.
 You have to go straight at the pain and enter it.
 Live it.
 Breathe it.
 But I will say you don’t have to love it.
-(In fact, you’re going to scare me a little bit if you love the pain.
-I am so not into biting.)
+(You’re going to scare me a little bit if you love the pain.)

 Are you with me here?

-When kind, misguided people say “Go to your happy place” in a workout, just tell them NO. Tell them that you won’t settle for happy places and mediocrity.
-You won’t settle for second best, second place, second banana.
+When kind, misguided people say “Go to your happy place” in a workout, just tell them no. Tell them that you won’t settle for happy places and mediocrity.
+You won’t settle for second best, second place, second anything.

 You won’t take what you can get in this life, you’re going to take what you can EARN.